- Written by Dr.Mehmet Demircioglu

 Most mild colds or flu symptoms after a hair transplant do not ruin the result.
 A blocked nose, sore throat, cough, or one poor night of sleep is not the same as graft failure.
-The risk changes when illness brings high or persistent fever, worsening scalp pain, spreading redness, pus, dehydration, heavy scratching, or medication taken without checking whether it fits the post-operative plan.
+The risk changes when illness brings high or persistent fever, worsening scalp pain, spreading redness, pus, dehydration, heavy scratching, or medication taken without checking whether it fits the after surgery plan.

 In the first 10 to 14 days, I am more protective because the grafts and the skin are still settling.
 After that, an ordinary viral illness is unlikely to disturb transplanted grafts directly.
 A strong fever or severe illness can still matter because it may push weak native hairs into temporary shedding months later.

 The useful question is not only whether you caught a cold.
-The decision depends on whether the grafts were physically disturbed, whether the donor or recipient area is getting worse, and whether the illness is affecting the whole body rather than staying as mild throat, nose, or cough symptoms.
+The answer depends on whether the grafts were physically disturbed, whether the donor or recipient area is getting worse, and whether the illness is affecting the whole body rather than staying as mild throat, nose, or cough symptoms.

 In the early days, transplanted grafts mainly need protection from rubbing, scratching, pressure, infection, and rough aftercare.
 When someone worries after sneezing or feeling feverish, I first look at the timing, whether the scalp was touched, and whether the treated areas look worse than the day before.
+For the narrower worry that one sneeze or cough can make grafts come out, I judge the event by contact, bleeding, and timing.

 By around 10 days, grafts are usually much more secure than they were in the first nights.
 That does not make the scalp invincible.
 It means a cough, a blocked nose, or a few weak days is usually not enough to undo the operation if the recipient area has not been rubbed or injured.